Chernihiv Collegium: History

-According to the academic tradition that existed back in the Kiev-Mohyla Academy, at the Chernihiv Collegium, each teacher of poetics, rhetoric and philosophy had to prepare his own course of lectures, which he dictated to students.
+According to the academic tradition that existed back in the Kyiv-Mohyla Academy, at the Chernihiv Collegium, each teacher of poetics, rhetoric and philosophy had to prepare his own course of lectures, which he dictated to students.
 Only a small number of manuscript courses from the Chernihiv Collegium have survived to this day.
 A detailed description of the courses of the Chernigov Collegium was first carried out by the historian N. I. Petrov.

 In 1705, a collection of syllabic verses, Mirror from Divine Scripture, was published at the Collegium.

 In 1716, the teachers of the collegium translated the history of Rome by Titus Livius into Church Slavonic.

-In 1717, the teacher of the Chernigov Collegium, Archimandrite of the Trinity-Ilyinsky Monastery German Kononovich, published the New Testament for the first time in Chernigov.
+In 1717, the teacher of the Chernihiv Collegium, Archimandrite of the Trinity-Ilyinsky Monastery German Kononovich, published the New Testament for the first time in Chernigov.
 In it, he commented on vague passages from the New Testament for the reader.

 In 1749, on the initiative of Ambrose Dubnevich, a philosophical class was opened, which, for lack of space, began to be taught in the refectory hall.
 Philosophy, together with the course of theology that followed it, constituted a higher stage of the sciences superiora than the course of rhetoric, which preceded philosophy.
 Philosophy studied for two years.
 Since the second half of the 18th century, courses in German, Greek and French, arithmetic, geometry and planimetry appeared in the collegium.

 In 1784–1786.
 The Chernihiv Collegium was reorganized into the Chernihiv Theological Seminary.
 She organized a museum of church antiquities and a church-archaeological commission.
 The teachers of the seminary were engaged in scientific work, published in the "Chernigov Diocesan News" and the journal "Faith and Life".

 At the end of the 18th century, the reconstruction of the building began in connection with the placement of offices in it.

 In the 19th century, during the restructuring, the entire facade decor of the building was destroyed, the walls were smoothly plastered.

 In 1891, a vestibule with a porch in the Russian style was added on the western side.
 This was followed by restructuring to adapt the building for housing.

-In 1951–1953. the monument has been restored.
+In 1951–1953 the monument has been restored.

-In 1970–1980. the building was being refurbished.
+In 1970–1980 the building was being refurbished.

-Currently, the Chernihiv Collegium is part of the National Architectural and Historical Reserve "Chernihiv Old".
+Currently, the Chernihiv Collegium is part of the National Architectural and Historical Reserve "Ancient Chernihiv".